WintonCentre/predict-prostate/README.md

 ## License

-_Copyright ©2022 University of Cambridge_
+_Copyright ©2022 Winton Centre for Risk & Evidence Communication_

 _Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version._